 Trichoderma is a widespread fungus with no history of toxicity to humans or when tested on lab rats.
 However, to be safe and prevent allergies from developing, you should use a dust/mist filtering respirator if you are working with large quantities.
 The powder can cause eye irritation, so you should wear protective eyewear.

-Larger quantities and products with various application methods for commercial argriculture use are also available.
+Larger quantities and products with various application methods for commercial horticultural uses are also available.

 The Global Biocontrol Fungus

-Trichoderma species are found in most types of soil around the world, and control other fungi in the soil using a variety of mechanisms.
+Trichoderma species are found in most types of soil around the world, and help to control other soilborne fungi using a variety of mechanisms.
 These range from direct parasitism to the production of antibiotics.

 Fifteen years of research at Cornell University produced the powerhouse Trichoderma harzianum strain T-22, which can be used on an immense array of crops.